na-na-hi/renget/archive/hdg-nai-v3.md

 No.

 #### What artists are recognized by NAI?
 Generally any artist with around 100 images or more on Danbooru is recognized.
-Artists banned on Danbooru (such as Belko) are not recognized.
+~~Artists banned on Danbooru (such as Belko) are not recognized.~~ This doesn't seem to necessarily be true.
+Belko is most certainly not recognized, but other anons have found some banned artists are actually recognized.
+Give it a try.
 There are some helpful comparisons generated via NAI found on [another Rentry](https://rentry.org/NAIDv3artisttagtestoverview) (~600 artists) and [MEGA](https://mega.nz/folder/dZ1RVJDK#jdO5hfJtWvICDGyFZFxMHA) (~7k artists).

 #### What characters are recognized by NAI?